-- From any computer connected to the internet, open a browser and go to: http://scarab.bates.edu/.
-Select "Honors Theses" below "Browse the Collections" in the middle of the page. - 2.
+- 1. From any computer connected to the internet, open a browser and go to: http://scarab.bates.edu/ - 2.
 Select "My Account" in the upper right corner.
-In the "My Bates Portal" box, click on "Log in to your Bates account" and enter your complete Bates email address and Bates password. - 3.
+In the "My Bates Portal" box, click on "Log in to your Bates account >>" and enter your Bates username and password. - 3.
 In the "Author Corner" near the bottom of the left-hand column, click the "Submit Research" link. - 4.
-On the "Submit Your Research" screen be sure to complete each of the required fields and then upload the Honors thesis file from your computer and select "Honors Thesis" at the bottom of the page. - 5.
-On the following page, you will find submission instructions and a submission agreement.
-Check it to move forward.
-If your thesis is awarded honors, you and your advisor must sign and submit by the date listed on the Honors Timeline Checklist, the Thesis Access and Embargo form pertaining to the legal aspect of publishing your work.
-Check the box to confirm that you have read the submission agreement and click - 6.
-"Continue" at the bottom of the screen to move to the submission form. - 7.
-You will need to enter the following information into the submission form when you upload your thesis ( notes a required field):
+On the "Submit Your Research" screen be sure to complete each of the required fields and then upload the Honors thesis file from your computer and select "Honors Thesis" at the bottom of the page.